nautash2022skipq/Sprint-04/README.md

-# Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+# CI/CD Pipeline for a Web Health App Project!

+This is project which get the metrics of a website **latency** and **availability** and notify users and write data to databse when certain metric reaches a threshold value.

+The AWS Pipeline will be be used to create CI/CD to automate integrating and deploying new changes to the project.

+## Seting up the Project

+To start with the project:

-To manually create a virtualenv on MacOS and Linux:
+Create a virtualenv on MacOS and Linux:

 ```
 $ python3 -m venv .venv